vmware-archive/moves/README.md

 ## Contact

+Chris Rawles is the original author.

-For more information, please contact Chris Rawles (crawles@pivotal.io) and Jarrod Vawdrey (jvawdrey@pivotal.io)
+For more information, please contact Scott Hajek (shajek@pivotal.io) and Jarrod Vawdrey (jvawdrey@pivotal.io)